EconPapers

 Assessing Long-Term Fiscal Developments: Evidence from Portugal

-No 2009/03, Working Papers from Department of Economics at the School of Economics and Management (ISEG), Technical University of Lisbon.
+No 2009/03, Working Papers Department of Economics from ISEG - Lisbon School of Economics and Management, Department of Economics, Universidade de Lisboa

 Abstract: Drawing on quarterly data for Portugal, we use a Three-Stage Least Square method and a system of equations to recursively estimate two components of fiscal policy – responsiveness and persistence – and to infer about the sources of fiscal deterioration (improvement).
 The results suggest that: (i) government spending exhibits higher persistence than government revenue; and (ii) government revenue is more responsive to the business cycle than government spending.